ClementTsang/bottom/docs/content/contribution/issues-and-pull-requests.md

 # Issues, Pull Requests, and Discussions

-Contribution in any way is appreciated, whether it is reporting problems, fixing bugs, implementing features, improving the documentation, etc.

 ## Discussions

 Discussions are open [in the repo](https://github.com/ClementTsang/bottom/discussions).
 As for the difference between discussions and issues: